Chart Color Schemes

 AreaSearch analysis of employment trends sees Wondunna performing better than 90% of local markets assessed across Australia

-The area has a strong specialization in health care & social assistance, with an employment share 1.3 times the regional level, while agriculture, forestry & fishing shows lower representation at 0.7% compared to the regional average of 4.5%.
-Employment opportunities locally may be limited, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 10.3%, while labour force increased by 10.2%, causing the unemployment rate to fall by 0.1 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, with unemployment rising 0.3 percentage points.
+Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
+Between December 2024 and December 2025, employment increased by 8.9% and labour force increased by 8.5%, causing unemployment to fall by 0.4 percentage points.
+In comparison, Regional Qld recorded employment growth of 0.7%, labour force growth of 1.0%, with unemployment rising 0.3 percentage points.
 Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Wondunna.
-These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Wondunna's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Wondunna's employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment